 Adults Dance Classes

-This is an adults beginner class where you will thrive learning the moves and feeling confident knowing what you are doing after an 8 week course.
+This is an adults intermediate level class where you will thrive learning the moves and feeling confident knowing what you are doing after an 8 week course.
 Class includes warm up, across the floor progressions, kicks, turns, routine and cool down.
 This group also has the opportunity to perform onstage in our yearly showcase at the SC Dance Concert!

 Bare feet, socks or ballet shoes recommended.